 Rebecca Potts is a teaching artist from Montana currently living in Los Angeles.
-Her work is inspired by the land, environment, and ecological concern.
+Her work is inspired by the intersection between ecological concern and the female experience.

 Potts received her MFA in Visual Arts from Washington University in St. Louis in 2009 and her BA in Studio Art and Geography from Middlebury College in Vermont in 2004.
 She also studied printmaking, painting, photography, wilderness issues, and Australian aboriginal art at the University of Tasmania Centre for the Arts.